Or call: 800.427.4124

 Wine Train Today

 In 2007, DeDomenico and his wife Mildred passed away but the company is still run by his family.
 His son-in-Law, Greg McManus, took over as CEO until August 2012, when the family appointed Napa native and Wine Train employee of more than 20 years, Tony Giaccio, as the new CEO.
-Vincent DeDomenico’s granddaughter, Kira Devitt, is the Social Media Strategist.
+Vincent DeDomenico’s granddaughter, Kira Devitt, is the Director of Marketing and Public Relations.
 Other members of the family also stay active as board members, investors and shareholders of the company.
-For the past 22 years, we at the Napa Valley Wine Train have been improving the right of way, and have been making modern improvements to some of our antique equipment.

 History of the Cars